-In June 2017, I set off for some grand adventures.
+In June 2017, we set off for some grand adventures.

-We rented out our house and my partner started a six month leave of absence from his work at BC Ambulance Service.
+We rented out our home and my partner started a six month leave of absence from his work at BC Ambulance Service.
 We set off to cycle tour in Europe for almost three months through England, France and Belgium.
 We followed that with two months and 11,000KM road tripping and hiking in the Southwest US.
 With some house-sitting, guest room cashing, and a summer of sailing, we’re back at home this Fall.
 Somewhere along the way I stopped eating most animal products — except fish — and found myself pretty damn strong and almost 35lbs. lighter for my efforts.

-Between sunrise photos, aeropress coffees, adventure-filled days and starry nights, I'm forming new projects to launch in 2018.
+Between sunrise photos, aeropress coffees, adventure-filled days and starry nights, I'm creating and looking for new projects.

 I'm Chantal, I have a lot of questions, I care about how and where things are grown, made and built.
 I'm an Entrepreneur and Writer.
 I'm madly in love, my life is rad between the hard shit, and I'm not known for my short stories.